 Hi all readers!
 In this article, I will explain important things about adhan and iqamah.
 As Muslims, of course, we are very familiar with these two things.
 But there are some important things about that that we might not know about.
 That is why I will explain it now.

-I will explain some important things about adhan and iqamah as follows;
+I will explain some important things about adhan and iqamah as follows:

-A. The Best Person to Recite Adhan and Iqamah
+The Best Person to Recite Adhan and Iqamah

 Adhan is a few sentences spoken by someone as a sign that prayer can be done.
 Indeed, it is not an official sign about prayer times.
 But usually that’s what many people use as a sign.